Advanced Boolean Operators

 |tag:"Cindy" AND ("Target Target Target"~600 OR title:"Target")|

 This tells TrendKite to return any articles tagged "Cindy" and that either mention target thrice or in the headline.

 The "author" operator targets articles tagged with the specified author, is case sensitive and must appear exactly as it does in TrendKite.

 This tells TrendKite to only return articles that are tagged with the author “Emily Glazer” and also include the keyword, “Amazon” AND the phrase, “Prime Now”.

 The "mediatype" operator targets a specific type of media (e.g. "broadcast")

 In order to see “broadcast” media, you must be subscribed to our broadcast service.
 If you are not yet subscribed and are interested in the service, contact your Account Manager for details.

-This tells TrendKite to return only articles that are tagged as coming from a “Blog”, and mention the words “Dove” (with a capital D) AND “Soap”.
+This tells TrendKite to return only broadcast clips that mention the words “Dove” AND “Soap”.